Onset of spin-valley order and Stoner boundaries in twisted WSe$_2$: Introduction

-Despite the recent activity in the field, a detailed theoretical explanation for the reentrant superconductivity observed in the $\sim5^o$ experiments \cite{Guo_Nature_839845_2025} is still absent.
+Despite the recent activity in the field, a detailed {theoretical understanding of the magnetic order} observed in the $\sim5^o$ experiments \cite{Guo_Nature_839845_2025} is still absent.
 In this work, we aim to fill this gap by providing a theoretical study of this topic based on the matrix-RPA (mRPA) method \cite{graserNeardegeneracySeveralPairing2009,altmeyerRoleVertexCorrections2016}.
-Within this context, the mRPA framework provides a natural framework to investigate the leading pairing instabilities in tWSe$_2$ from a weak-to-intermediate coupling perspective, account for pairing vertex diagrams beyond what is usually known as RPA~\cite{esirgenMathitWavePairing1999a,altmeyerRoleVertexCorrections2016}.
-In fact, one of the main results reported here is that this approach naturally accounts for a signature of reentrant superconductivity resulting from a Stoner-like instability \cite{Braz:Phys.Rev.B:184502:2024} along the van-Hove singularity line.
+Within this context, the mRPA framework provides a natural framework to investigate the leading instabilities in tWSe$_2$ from a weak-to-intermediate coupling perspective, accounting for pairing vertex diagrams beyond what is usually known as RPA~\cite{esirgenMathitWavePairing1999a,altmeyerRoleVertexCorrections2016}.
+In fact, one of the results reported here is that this approach naturally accounts for a signature of reentrant superconductivity resulting from a Stoner-like instability \cite{Braz:Phys.Rev.B:184502:2024} along the van-Hove singularity line.

 This paper is organized as follows: the three-orbital Wannier-based model for tWSe$_2$ is discussed in Sec.~\ref{sec:modelmethods} while the details of the matrix-RPA calculations are given in Sec.~\ref{sec:RPAformalism}.
 The main results for the spin-valley instabilities and the Stoner boundary are given in \ref{sec:competition}.
 Our overall conclusions are summarized in Sec.~\ref{sec:Conclusions}.